Department of Psychology at Illinois State University

 Normal, IL 61790-2200

-Applicants must take the GRE General Test, which includes Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
+Applicants must take the GRE General Test scores.
+The General Test includes Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 The test scores must be reported to the University by Educational Testing Services.
 Applicant should use the school code 1319 to have their test scores reported to Illinois State.